 History of WCIR, Beckley, West Virginia

 WCIR-AM signed on the air as a daytime-only station on 1060 kHz at 7 a.m. on November 14, 1966.
 The original licensee was Christian Broadcasting Corporation, headed by Rev. Thomas M. Waldron, pastor of the First Assembly of God Church in Beckley.
 Waldron had previously conducted a daily 9:30 a.m. religious program, “Word of Life,” on WWNR, and he transferred the program to WCIR.
 He said the call letters were chosen to stand for “Christianity in radio” or “Christ is risen.”
 WCIR originally had a religious format from 9 a.m. to 1 p.m. and played secular music for the remainder of the day.
-Later call letters for the AM station were WJKK and WIWS.
+Later call letters for the AM station were WJKK and WIWS and WBKW.
 The WCIR transmitter was located at Crab Orchard.
 The original studio location was on Main Street, above Jan Campbell Music.

 The original general manager was Thomas K. Martin (who died at age 68 in 2002).
 The original announcers were Thomas K. Martin and Carlos Garten.
 Dan Sessler (later a sales representative for Harris Corporation) was heard on Sunday mornings; he later became chief engineer and manager of the station.
 John Sherrod was the original chief engineer.